John Ringo bibliography: Black Tide Rising

-Series based on a zombie apocalypse, but dealing with living, near-rabid, infected humans rather than the living dead.
+The series is based on a zombie apocalypse, but deals with living, near-rabid, infected humans rather than the living dead.
 The story centers around a family of survivalists (mother, father, and two teenage daughters) who get early warning of the plague; they escape by boat, only to realize that they are the best hope for others stranded at sea.